beetbox/beets/docs/plugins/random.rst

 to use a custom format for printing, use ``-f FORMAT``.

-If the ``-e`` option is passed, the random choice will be even among artists (the albumartist field) This makes sure that your antholofgy of Bob Dylan won't make you listen to Bob Dylan 50% of the time.
+If the ``-e`` option is passed, the random choice will be even among artists (the albumartist field).
+This makes sure that your anthology of Bob Dylan won't make you listen to Bob Dylan 50% of the time.

 The ``-n NUMBER`` option controls the number of objects that are selected and